jvalegre/robert/docs/Examples/full_workflow/full_workflow.rst

 .. warning::

    In some HPCs, the Helvetica/Arial font used to create the report might not be installed.
-If the report PDF looks messy, install the fonts with :code:`conda install -c conda-forge mscorefonts`)
+If the report PDF looks messy, install the fonts with :code:`conda install -c conda-forge mscorefonts`.

 The PDF report contains all the results of the workflow.
 In this case, a Neural Network (NN) model with 80% training size was the optimal model found from: